Motorcycle and Bicycle Accidents

 • DO NOT admit fault: be sure to acquire as much evidence as you can and don’t make any statements of guilt.

-• Find Eye Witnesses: to further back up your story, other onlookers often provide necessary details and corroboration.
+• Speak with witnesses: to further back up your story, other onlookers often provide necessary details and corroboration.

 • Take pictures: Photograph both your bicycle and the at-fault car, your injuries, and anything pertaining to the accident.